Eagle Eye’s Hunter Ranger True Archery Build(PVE) MOD 14

 Critical Chance: not much needed to say here. the more often you crit the better the results. and with this build maintaining constant crit means a perm. power/crit severity boost.

-Armor Pen: you need to be able to ignore all the resist because in places like FBI/MSP/TONG and etc. if you can’t ignore their defense your basically just tickling them. (currently, you need at least 85% defenses ignored*armor penetration%* but with the next mod this could be subject to change)
+Armor Pen: you need to be able to ignore all the resist because in places like FBI/MSP/TONG/CR and etc. if you can’t ignore their defense your basically just tickling them. (currently, you need at least 85% defenses ignored*armor penetration%* but with the next mod this could be subject to change) *For castle Ravenloft you need 100% armor ignored for the final boss but overall 85% is enough for all content.*

 Lifesteal: you need at least a 20% chance no more than that, self-healing is ideal for all classes, that means less work on the support so they can focus on buffing the group. (join a guild that has the lifesteal boon helps a bunch)

-Recovery: it is not crucial but you should have a fair amount, 30-40% recharge speed is enough. you want to knock out your powers as quickly as you can and some ap gain to recover your meter back to full(if you acquire the boots known as deathstriders it grants 1000 power for keeping your AP meter full)
+Recovery: it is not crucial but you should have a fair amount, 30-40% recharge speed is enough. you want to knock out your powers as quickly as you can and some ap gain to recover your meter back to full.

-Regeneration: it is a useless stat but i’d say 1.5k regen is fine, you can get regen from campaign boons. helps to have outside healing so you don’t need to carry around potions.
+Regeneration: it is a useless stat but i’d say 1.5k regen is fine, you can get regen from campaign boons(but don’t take it if increases a critical stat or bonus damage). helps to have outside healing so you don’t need to carry around potions.

 Primary Secondary Stat: Combat advantage